c4dej0/tasks-web/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Build the application for production
+ng build --configuration production

+## Initialize Firebase (if you haven't done so before)
+firebase start

+## Deploy the application
+firebase deployment